ElementsProject/lightning/doc/lightning-openchannel_update.7.md

 [comment]: # (GENERATE-FROM-SCHEMA-END)

 If *commitments\_secured* is true, will also return:

 - The derived *channel\_id*.
 - A *close\_to* script, iff a `close_to` address was provided to `openchannel_init` and the peer supports `option_upfront_shutdownscript`.
 - The *funding\_outnum*, the index of the funding output for this channel in the funding transaction.

+On error, the returned object will contain `code` and `message` properties, with `code` being one of the following:

 - -32602: If the given parameters are wrong.
 - -1: Catchall nonspecific error.